Agedis/SCanD_project/README.md

 ## Organize your data into BIDS

 This is the longest - most human intensive - step.
 But it will make everything else possible!
-BIDS is really a naming convention for your MRI data that will make it easier for other people, the consortium (as well as the software) to understand what your data consists of (e.g. what scan types, how many participants, how many sessions).
+BIDS is really a naming convention for your MRI data that will make it easier for other people in the consortium (as well as the software/ pipeline that you are using) to understand what your data is (e.g. what scan types, how many participants, how many sessions).
 Converting your data into BIDS may require some renaming and reorganizing.
 No coding is required, but there are now a lot of different software projects out there to help with the process.

 For amazing tools and tutorials for learning how to BIDS convert your data, check out the [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/).